- Research article

 Convicted and acquitted subjects did not differ with respect to prior convictions.
 However, the two subjects already convicted for a hands-on sex offense, along with the only person previously convicted for a violent offense, were not convicted for the possession of illegal pornography as result of the police operation.

 According to the broad definition of recidivism, 7.3% (n = 9) of the convicted group re-offended with a hands-off sex offense while none of the acquitted group did.
 Vice-versa, none of the convicted group re-offended with a hands-on sex offense while 1.9% (n = 2) of the acquitted group did.

-Significant differences in the consumption pattern of convicted vs. acquitted users of illegal pornography
+Table 2 shows the significant differences in the consumption pattern of convicted vs. acquitted users of illegal pornography.

 For the present study, the criminal records of all men charged with child pornography, as a result of the police operation "Genesis", were analyzed.
 This study is one of the few scientific reports covering a six year follow-up period of a sample of subjects charged with the consumption of child pornographic material.